msp1974/visonic_proxy/README.md

 # Visonic Proxy

+A proxy for Visonic Alarms to allow panels with Powerlink 3.1 modules to be able to work with HomeAssistant and the Visonic apps at the same time.

+It is supported by the following HA integrations.

+- Visonic Powerlink (websocket mode) - @msp1974 https://github.com/msp1974/visonic_powerlink
+- Visonic Alarm Panel for Home Assistant (socket mode) - @davesmeghead https://github.com/davesmeghead/visonic

-This is currently in beta and has been tested with the following panels.
+This is currently in beta, is designed to work with PowerMaster panels only and has been tested with the following panels.
 - Powermaster 10
 - Powermaster 30

-It has both a socket mode and a websocket mode which can be configured in the options.
+It has a socket mode or websocket mode which can be configured in the addon configuration.
 - Socket port - 5002
 - Websocket port - 8082